-I had the opportunity, recently, to speak to a wonderful group of women about healthy travels to India.
-Conversation turned to ‘food choices’ and what kinds of dishes will offer the most nourishment as well as support stressed immune systems.
-I always think of the culinary herbs and spices of India as a sort of ‘kitchen medicine’.
+I had the opportunity, to speak to a wonderful group of women about healthy travels to India.
+Conversation turned to 'food choices' and what kinds of dishes will offer the most nourishment as well as support stressed immune systems.
+I always think of India's herb n' spice pantry as the ultimate kitchen medicine!

 Within India’s colourful array of classic dishes ~ exist a treasure-trove of delicious, nutritious and power-packed choices for your health.
 Thick books filled with Indian cooking & sumptuous recipes featuring the many regional cuisines within this magical sub-continent can teach us how to prepare the dishes themselves, but it may be helpful to know a little more about the herbs & spices which are the backbone of this exotic land’s meal offerings.

-Here are a list of some of the ingredients in the ‘kitchen medicine’ of India.
-This is a mini-list featuring some of the power-packed plant “attributes” which will support days of busy on-tour activities, offer fuel for the body, and support for digestion and immune system function.
-Whether at home or ‘on the go’, these herbs and spices are LIFE-ENHANCING!
+Here are a list of some of the ingredients of India's herb spice pantry!
+This is a mini-list featuring some of the power-packed plant "attributes" which will support days of busy on-tour activities, offer fuel for the body, and support for digestion and immune system function.
+Whether at home or 'on the go', these herbs and spices are LIFE-ENHANCING!

-See below this list for some menu ideas and Stay tuned for more Kitchen Medicine!
+See below for some menu ideas + Stay tuned for more Kitchen Medicine!

 Bay Leaf